starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/overview.md

 ---
 title: Framework guides
-description: "Starbeam's framework adapters connect the same reactive model to React, Preact, Ember, Vue, and Svelte as each adapter matures."
+description: "Starbeam's framework adapters connect the same reactive model to React, Preact, Vue, Svelte, and Ember as each adapter matures."
 ---

 Starbeam's state model is framework-neutral.
 Framework adapters make it feel native by connecting Starbeam's reactive model to each framework's rendering and lifecycle rules.

 The goal is not one framework with incidental ports.
-React, Preact, Ember, Vue, and Svelte are public docs targets, with adapter coverage maturing at different speeds.
+React, Preact, Vue, Svelte, and Ember are public docs targets, with adapter coverage maturing at different speeds.

 ## Same model, native edges